 These are just two of the reasons that Denmark is an excellent place for foreign businesses to set up, alongside its long-standing EU membership, relative economic stability, and the fact that around 90% of the population speak English.
 Energy, tourism, agriculture and construction are key industries in the country, but there are many others where success can be found, too.
 This guide covers the basics in understanding how to stay compliant in Denmark from a payroll perspective:

-All companies not yet in the EU, Scandinavian area, or EEA (European Economic Area) need to first register online with the Danish Commerce and Companies Agency (DCCA) at least eight days before opening your business.
-You will also need a Central Business Registration Number (CVR) which will identify your business for any official paperwork (e.g., invoices) to both private and public organizations.
+Starting a business in Denmark is relatively straightforward and speedy, although all companies from outside the EU, Scandinavia or EEA (European Economic Area) need to register online with the Danish Commerce and Companies Agency (DCCA) at least eight days before opening your business.

 There is no minimum wage in Denmark, but collective bargaining sets requirements for different types of workers based on both skill and experience.
 Wage growth is normally determined by employee and employer negotiation, or potentially through collective bargaining.
 Typically, there is little friction in this area as employers are expected to increase salaries every year, commensurate with the employee's experience.